 The first immigrant potters, mostly English and German, arrived in the late 18th century from Pennsylvania and Virginia.
 They probably settled first in the areas closest to the Great Wagon Road, which ran from Pennsylvania to Georgia, later migrating to Seagrove.

 The building of the old Plank Road, and later the emerging railroad system, gave potters access to even wider markets and helped to establish Seagrove's reputation as a pottery town.
-In the early 20th century by Raleigh couple Jacques and Juliana Busbee, who appreciated the local craftsmanship and used their marketing skills to promote Seagrove to a wider market.
-The increase in travel by wealthier Americans and the new availability of non-local ceramic materials all contributed to changes in Seagrove pottery styles and collectors embraced this work.
+In the early 20th century by Raleigh couple Jacques and Juliana Busbee, who appreciated the local craftsmanship and used their marketing skills to promote Seagrove to an even wider market and collectors began to embrace the craft.
 By the late 1920s, Seagrove pottery was well-known from the galleries of New York to the garden shops of Florida.

 Throughout the 1950s, potters worked together to promote the area.
 The 1960s and 70s were characterized by social changes across America with the 1976 Bicentennial Celebration bringing a renewed interest in handcrafts.
 The development of ceramic arts programs by nearby community colleges led to the training of many area residents and Seagrove potters continued to train their children or other interested apprentices.
 Studio artists began to settle in the area bringing visible changes throughout the remainder of the 20th century.